-If a CGI script is processing your form, you probably need to use hidden fields to pass additional information to it, such as which fields must be filled in to display the success page or where to return data once it's processed.
+If a script is processing your form, you probably need to use hidden fields to pass additional information to it, such as which fields must be filled in to display the success page or where to return data once it's processed.
 Site visitors don't see these fields, but the values are submitted to the script with form responses.

-- 1. In Page view, click anywhere in the form except on a form object. - 2.
-On the Properties palette, click the Settings button.
+- 1. In Page view, click anywhere in the form or on a form object. - 2.
+On the Layout Region Properties palette, click the Forms Hidden Fields Properties tab. - 3.
+Add names and values for each hidden field in the Form Properties dialog.